DistantaOjha/Regular-Expressions-DFAs-and-NFAs/README.md

 # Regular-Expressions-DFAs-and-NFAs
-Python Programs Related to Regular Expression, DFAs and NFAs desgined to work on LINUX.
+Python Programs Related to Regular Expression, DFAs and NFAs.
+Work in process.